dwightvj/PIC16B-Project/README.md

 # Puppy Party
 ### Kyle Fang, Charisse Hung, Adhvaith Vijay, Britney Zhao

-For out PIC 16B project, we created a webapp to satisfy your dog breed needs.
+For our PIC 16B project, we created a webapp to satisfy your dog breed needs.
 There are two main components to the app, a dog breed predictor, and a dog breed recommender.

 Link to our [webapp!](https://pic16b-dog-detector.herokuapp.com/)